michelfernandez/cove/site/content/english/procurement.md

 {{< side-by-side top=8 bottom=12 mobile-top=6 mobile-bottom=6 img=procurement-3 img-width=500 img-position=right img-alt="Depending on the contract card, the appropriate signature standard can be used to sign." >}}
 {{% markdown %}}
-## Suitable for any agreement in the procurement process
+## Suitable for any procurement agreement
 Different legal requirements may apply when it comes to signing documents electronically.
 With Skribble, you can legally sign any document – from approvals and supplier contracts to service agreements.

 -  Legally valid for contracts with and without written form requirement